rjsf-team/react-jsonschema-form/README.md

   * `password`: an `input[type=password]` element;
   * by default, a regular `input[type=text]` element is used.

+The built-in string field also supports the JSONSchema `format` property, and will render an appropriate widget by default for the following formats:

+- `date-time`: An `input[type=datetime-local]` will be rendered.
+- More formats will be supported in a near future, feel free to help us going faster!

 #### For `number` and `integer` fields

   * `updown`: an `input[type=number]` updown selector;